Rhode Island Company Creates Clothing to Protect Against Zika Virus

 Maternova successfully raised $104,976 from 131 investors on December 20, 2016

 Maternova's a dream investment: unlike startups with no monetization plan, they already have customers, a good catalog, & income stream (all part of the valuation).
 Now they have a new groundbreaking and important product.
-This one should be funded.J Ian IrbyInvested about 1 year ago
+This one should be funded.J Ian IrbyInvested over 1 year ago

 Investors should verify any issuer information they consider important before making an investment.

 Investments in private companies are particularly risky and may result in total loss of invested capital.
 Past performance of a security or a company does not guarantee future results or returns.
 Only investors who understand the risks of early stage investment and who meet the Republic's investment criteria may invest.

 Republic does not verify information provided by companies on this Portal and makes no assurance as to the completeness or accuracy of any such information.
 Additional information about companies fundraising on the Portal can be found by searching the EDGAR database.